 6.2.4G.2.2 Test applicability

-The requirements of this test apply in test case 6.6.2.2.4 Additional Spectrum Emission Mask for simultaneous E-UTRA V2X sidelink and E-UTRA uplink transmissions for network signalled values NS_04/NS_33 to all types of E-UTRA Power Class 3 UE release 14 and forward that support V2X communication.
+The requirements of this test apply in test case 6.6.2.2.4 Additional Spectrum Emission Mask for simultaneous E-UTRA V2X sidelink and E-UTRA uplink transmissions for network signalled values NS_04/NS_33 to all types of E-UTRA Power Class 3 UE release 14 and forward that support V2X communication and is capable of V2X Sidelink communication simultaneous with E-UTRA uplink transmissions.

-The requirements of this test apply in test case 6.6.3.3 Additional Spurious Emissions for simultaneous E-UTRA V2X sidelink and E-UTRA uplink transmissions for network signalled values NS_04/NS_33 to all types of E-UTRA Power Class 3 UE release 14 and forward that support V2X communication.
+The requirements of this test apply in test case 6.6.3.3 Additional Spurious Emissions for simultaneous E-UTRA V2X sidelink and E-UTRA uplink transmissions for network signalled values NS_04/NS_33 to all types of E-UTRA Power Class 3 UE release 14 and forward that support V2X communication and is capable of V2X Sidelink communication simultaneous with E-UTRA uplink transmissions.

 NOTE: As a result TC 6.2.4G.2 has not been included in the test case applicability table 4.1-1, TS 36.521-2.
 This does not preclude the test from being used for R&D or other purposes if deemed useful.